Skip to main content

 RETURN: true

-2. Config variable: If the URL is provided using config fields, the variable {{config.EXTERNAL_AGENT_URL}} is resolved at compile time, not runtime.
+2. Config variable: When using a config variable for the URL, {{config.EXTERNAL_AGENT_URL}} resolves at compile time, not runtime.
 The config variable must exist in the project before you save and deploy the agent.
-This is recommended for multi-environment set ups.
+This approach is recommended for multi-environment setups.

 - TO: Hosted_External_Agent